wrought/notes/badcamp_2013.md

 [https://drupal.org/project/lightning](Lightning)

 !Basically, as far as I can tell, this project is a low-level closely drupal-integrated solution for making a data application

+## Project Prophylaxis

+A *prophylactic* is a mechanism to prevent the transmission of disease.

+*Practicing Project Prophylaxis* is the practice of using legally protectie measures when working with clients by contract.

+### Exposed

+You can feel exposed as a developer, designer, engineer, or even member of a new business.

+Crowd is mostly shop owners / directors.
+A few contractors.
+One "other".

+### Client Relationship

+Consider the relationship through the entire lifecycle of the process.

+> *Choose clients wisely*

+Tips:

+* Know your skills / comfort zone
+* Align personalities / mission
+* Understand what success looks like
+** Have metrics for success?

+Often, go through discovery phase, work on spec (for pay), allow room for alternative vendors.
+> *Interestingly, this is never the case.*

+If you're crafting a contract, you'll be agreeing to deliverables.
+Discovery phase gives a chance to get a feel for client and scope.
+> All those present are agile, so this is a consistent process

+**Q:** How detailed is that spec?

+**A:** Depends.
+Outline as:

+* UX Artefacts
+* WireFrames
+* Assets
+* Tech Strategy
+* Information / content

+Use a boiler plate contract that effectively agrees that the client will pay.
+The deliverables are specified out in particular.
+Some use a time & materials contract--hourly work, in good faith in estimates, but the client can derail at any time with crazy requests.
+If you're not really strict about that you can run through their budget with half a project.
+This is important for your record.
+You may be legally protected, but you have a business obligation to right somehow.

+The message here:

+> *There's a lot of gray area*

+Every client is different, need to foster the relationship while also using the same protections across.

+### Negotiation and contracts

+Scopes of Work can be 20 pages long!
+These aren't necessary, detestable.
+As long as you have an understanding going forward, not everything has to be in the Scope of Work, you'll have good legal protection.

+A good lawyer is going to write a boilerplate contract in your best favor.
+When you go in to signing someone else's contract, be aware that they want to have an edge, have terms that are in their favor.

+* Negotiation tips:
+    * Confidence
+        * Most clients feel like they're being wrong or mean, have to be comfortable being matter-of-fact.
+Ask for stuff, and say "No".
+    * Strawmen
+        * Talk to someone else to get feedback in the middle of a negotiation
+    * Advocates
+        * Most important factor&mdash;need to connect with your advocate to make it through e.g. "procurement"
+* Battle of the Forms:
+    * Proposals, SOWs, MSAs, POs, yadda yadda...
+    * Be careful because MSA language may supercede SOW terms about when/how to get paid.
+    * Do search for "indemn" strike out indemnification against you.
+    * Also warranties and representations
+    * Don't assign rights of your toolkit to the client!
+(Careful of the "open source" clauses)
+* Contract Basics
+    * Money (Approvals and satisfaction), liability (reps/warranties and indemnity), and Rights (don't "assign" your toolkit
+* Money
+    * "Posession is 9/10ths of th elaw."

+Majority of Gabe's clients are using fixed-pay.
+Number one concern is scope creep versus milestone and deliverable.
+Some of his biggest clients use fairly generic language.

+Be careful of acceptance statements and satisfaction language.
+> "Full discretion" besides "reasonable discretion"?

+Difference between a SOW and Terms&mdash;the simplicity of individual words like "sole"

+### Getting it Done

+* Discover and set expectations: communication, risks, requirements
+* Meet expectations: Build it well, product reviews
+* Manage expectations: status, scope control
+* Invoice early and often
+* Be consistent, proactive, and reinforce value
+* Write it down.

+Metaphor: the same way you pay attention to your servers you should pay attention to your contracts&mdash;you can get hacked.

+Agreeing to it in writing&mdash;*you've got a contract!*

+!Arbitration can be *gamed*
+> Example: one of Gabe's clients had a client that extended the cost quite a bit, making it expensive.

+**BIG LEVER:** Put an attorney's fees clause in the contract, so you can argue for $30k-$40k contracts.

+### Client sGone Wild

+* Challenge: protecting clients from themselves--stakes are high!
+* Contracts in Agile work, when to use change order?
+SOW?
+* Manage expectations while protecting yourself in T&M: keep focused on MVP and remember your backlog
+    * Can use the backlog as a good metaphor and communications tool with clients.
+Use this feedback speedily!
+* Stay strong
+* Non-payments, silent treatment, rude behavior

+### Firing Clients

+Trying to be **partners** with all of your clients, on the *survivor island*.

+When there is **animosity** get away as fast as you can.

+!Know what **indemnity** means!
+Pay your lawyer some money now to save you tons later!

+### Conclusion

+* Choose your clients with discretion
+* Always wear a contract
+* Make sure it fits
+* Foster the relationship
+* Be the stable one
+* Communicate

+If you have to... __*Walk Away*__